Becoming Laura 1860’s/70’s Shoes, Stockings, and Gloves

 It was primarily individuals of the middle and upper classes who chose colored shoes and boots.

-Stockings worn in this era also make us tend to think in simple terms of plain black and white.
+Stockings that were worn in this era also make us tend to think in simple terms of plain black and white.

 There was even a “Blue Stocking Society”.
 The Blue Stocking Society was an informal social and educational movement for women that began in England in the mid-18th century